yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cdc-class.md

 ### <a name="parameters"></a>Parametry

 *lpDevMode*<br/>
-Wskaźnik do struktury systemu Windows `DEVMODE` .
+Wskaźnik do struktury `DEVMODE` systemu Windows.

 ### <a name="return-value"></a>Wartość zwracana